 Stephen M. Buchenot has held various field and corporate positions since he joined Lincoln in 1992.
 He currently serves as Senior Vice President of Campus Operations and oversees the operations of all campuses and Admissions.
-He entered the vocational training industry in 1982.
-During his twenty-six years of service, he has held various positions, including Regional Controller, Campus President and Regional Operations Manager.
+He entered the vocational training industry in 1982 and he has held various positions, including Regional Controller, Campus President and Regional Operations Manager.
 Over the years, he has participated in and taken a leadership role with various state educational associations, including the Missouri Association of Private Career Schools and the Maryland Association of Private Career Schools.
 Mr. Buchenot is a graduate of Loyola University, Chicago, Illinois.

-J. Barry Morrow has served on our board of directors since 2006 and currently serves as our Non-Executive Chairman.
+J. Barry Morrow has served on our Board of Directors since 2006 and currently serves as our Non-Executive Chairman.
 He also serves as an advisor to Next Generation Insurance.
 He is the CEO and founder of BK Capital Group.
 He served as the Chief Executive Officer and Director of Collegiate Funding Services from 2002 until 2006 when the company was acquired by JPMorgan Chase.
 Mr. Morrow held the position of President and Chief Operating Officer of Collegiate Funding from 2000 to 2002.
 Prior to joining Collegiate Funding Services, Mr. Morrow served with the U.S. Department of Education as the General Manager of Financial Services for the Office of Student Financial Assistance and with SallieMae as Vice President of Regional Operations.
 Mr. Morrow holds a B.A. from Virginia Tech and an M.A. in public administration from George Washington University.
 Mr. Morrow has over 30 years' experience in the education credit industry.
 His extensive management experience at the U.S. Department of Education, SallieMae and Collegiate Funding Services provides the board with a unique perspective on the issues facing companies in our industry.

-James J. Burke, Jr. has served on our board of directors since 1999.
+James J. Burke, Jr. has served on our Board of Directors since 1999.
 He is the founder and managing member of J Burke Capital Partners LLC, a private investment firm, since 2007.
 He was also the co-founder, partner and director of Stonington Partners, Inc. since 1994 and co-founder of Merrill Lynch Capital Partners, Inc., a private equity fund for which he was the President and CEO from 1987 to 1999.
 He received a B.A. from Brown University and an M.B.A. with Distinction from Harvard University Graduate School of Business Administration.
 Mr. Burke also serves on the board of directors of a number of privately owned companies and several non-profit organizations.
 Mr. Burke brings extensive financial and business knowledge to the board through his engagement in private equity investing since 1981.
-For 19 years, he was also a director of Educational Management Corporation, a publicly-traded provider of career education.
 Throughout his career, he has been responsible for sourcing and analyzing investment opportunities, where he has developed both expertise and significant knowledge regarding the managerial, operational and financial aspects of a business.